Enabling use & re-use

-Material that can be clearly assessed as out of copyright will be the easiest to make available or adapt digitally.
-You are then likely to be left with material that is clearly still in copyright, and material where the author or rights holder is unknown.
-Such material needs to be treated differently from out of copyright material.
+Material that can be clearly assessed as being out of copyright - and therefore in the public domain - will be the easiest to make available or adapt digitally.
+You are then likely to be left with material that is clearly still in copyright, and material where the author or rights-holder is unknown.
+Such material needs to be treated differently from out-of-copyright material.

 A certification is appropriate where the publishing history and origin of the material is well known.
 Crown copyright material created before 1945, photographs taken before 1945 that are not subject to donor restrictions, published material from authors known to have died more than 50 years ago, and material such as parliamentary debates may all be suitable to be certified out of copyright.
-Creative Commons offers a Public Domain Mark for such materials.
-The use of this internationally is expected to steadily grow in the next few years.
-As it is not a licence this can be readily used in New Zealand without further adaptation.
+Creative Commons offers a free Public Domain Mark for such materials.

-We have developed a downloadable resource that outlines copyright terms and the public domain in New Zealand to make identification of out of copyright materials easier.
-DigitalNZ is also developing a series of workflow tools for establishing copyright status.
+We have developed a downloadable resource that outlines copyright terms and the public domain in New Zealand to make identification of out-of-copyright materials easier.
+DigitalNZ is also developing a series of free workflow tools for establishing copyright status.
 The first of these is a flowchart to determine the New Zealand copyright status of photographs.

 Use of digitised material that is still in copyright beyond fair dealing may require a licence from the copyright holder.
-If you are not the copyright holder, you cannot create a new copyright licence, even if you are the original creator or its current owner.
-You need to be able to trace the copyright owner and arrange for a licence or permission to copy.
+If you are not the copyright holder, you cannot grant a copyright licence, even if you are the original creator or the work's current owner.
+You need to be able to find the copyright owner and arrange for a licence or permission to copy.

 A copyright licence or permission assigning rights should be in writing.
 The Australian Copyright Council, sister organisation to the Copyright Council of New Zealand, provides a free information sheet for people looking to assign rights for their content.
 They suggest that any agreement should clearly identify the parties and the material involved, the owner of the copyright, the duration of the agreement including publication timeframes, and what attribution or credit the copyright holder requires.
-Other matters such as prohibiting assignment of the rights to someone else, and a termination clause if things go wrong may be considered.
+Other matters such as prohibiting assignment of the rights to someone else and a termination clause if things go wrong may be considered.
 The agreement should be signed by both parties, so if you are planning to use a letter, create two signed copies and ask the other party to sign and return one of them.
-The information sheet is available in PDF format.

-If a copyright holder expects to issue multiple licences or manage many requests for use, a copyright collective such as Copyright Licensing Limited or other rights management agency may be used.
-Creative Commons Aotearoa New Zealand offers both an alternative and complementary licensing approach.
-Creative Commonsworks well to identify permissions particularly when the copyright holder wants an item to be available publicly to anyone under the same conditions.
+If a copyright holder expects to issue multiple licences or manage many requests for use, they can purchase the services of a copyright collective such as Copyright Licensing Limited or other rights management agency.
+For those wishing to issue blanket permission statements, Creative Commons Aotearoa New Zealand provides a range of free Creative Commons copyright licences.
+Creative Commons works well particularly when the copyright holder wants an item to be available publicly to everyone under the same conditions.

-Material that is likely to be in copyright, but the creator and copyright owner cannot be identified is often the most difficult to deal with.
-If there is no known copyright owner for published materials, there is provision for some materials to be made available provided that it can be established that the authorship is unknown.
+Material that is likely to still be in copyright but where the creator and copyright owner cannot be identified is often the most difficult to deal with.
+If there is no known copyright owner for published materials, there is provision under the law for some materials to be made available, provided that it can be established that the authorship is unknown.